-New releases 2021 - 'Instant Gratification' and 'Savoury' in all digital stores.
+New releases 2021 - 'Instant Gratification', 'Savoury' and 'So Long' in all digital stores.

 Ian Van Oosterhout, professionally known as Cascadian is a Canadian singer/songwriter living in Southwestern Ontario.
 Grounded in guitar-driven instrumentals, Ian is exploring a whole new experience - the power of voice.
 And he's giving free reign to a choir of deep-chested resonant vocals, along with upper register vocals that are hauntingly critical and soulful.
 Hypnotic and addictive.